Ari-Noman/api-testing-best-practices/README.md

 This section delves into the best practices every tester should follow to write and perform effective API tests.

-### 6.1 Choose a reliable API testing tool
+### 6.1 Choose the Right API Testing Tool
 --------------------------------------

 Like any other kind of testing, the choice of tool or automation framework used has a substantial impact on the effectiveness and success of your testing efforts.
 Using a solid API test automation tool brings a wide range of benefits to the testing process, including higher accuracy, reusability, and scalability of tests.

 The ideal automation testing tool facilitates smooth measuring, tracking, and testing of the API functionality and performance.
 Since most allow developers to create complex multi-step testing scenarios, you can easily modify existing test cases or add new tests as the testing requirements change.
 This is especially important because, as most applications scale, the scope of testing also increases.

+Worth a mention is that you should not use tools UI testing tools to test your API.
+For the best results, consider using a tool that is specially designed for API testing.
+Using a great API test tool enhances test development, maintainability, and execution.

 ### 6.2 Write clear tests that allow debugging
 ------------------------------------------